Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hold-my-bear/rules/_index.md

 Bears are both a **trump** and a **wildcard**.
 What does that mean?

 * You can **always** raise the match by simply playing more bears.
 (Example: 3 tigers can be trumped by 1 bear, as that is more than 0 bears.)
-* If there's another majority animal in this match, all bears **become the same type** as that one.
+* If there are other animals in this match, all bears **also become that type**.
 (Example: you play 2 tigers and 2 bears.
 Now there are 4 tigers on the table.)

 Bears are, however, also a liability.